python/cpython/Doc/library/logging.rst

    Returns an instance of the :class:`Filter` class.
 If *name* is specified, it names a logger which, together with its children, will have its events allowed through the filter.
-If no name is specified, allows every event.
+If *name* is the empty string, allows every event.

    .. method:: filter(record)